wenxic0248/sep10-freedom-project/blog/entry01.md

 ##### 10/13/25
 ##  Choosing my topic

-The topic i chose for this project is cooking because I was always interested in this topic.
-I always wanted to know what technology we can add to this topic.
+The topic i chose for this project was cooking because I was always felt interested in this topic.
+I wondered  what technology we can add to this topic to do it more effectively .
 There were many other subjects that i was also interested in like real estate/ business.
 Some websites I found are https://cookingschoolguide.com/the-role-of-technology-in-modern-food-preparation/ and https://newyorkculinaryschool.com/blog/culinary-news-trends/technology-shaping-modern-cooking.
 I was shocked by how impactful technology has been on cooking.

 ## EDP
 I'm currently on step 1 of my EDP.
 Where we find a topic that we felt interested in and spend a lot of time researching that topic to learn about that topic.On the next step after the first one i will like to inform more people on the impact of technology on cooking